Someone Shared Your Private Photo Without Consent

 A screenshot of a web browser.
 You can see the bar where you type the URL in.
 In this example it says google.co.uk

 You can try and report the images to the website where you saw them – most sites have community guidelines and ways to report images that shouldn’t have been posted.
-ThinkUKnow has a useful website with information about how to report images on most social media platforms, if you’re not sure how to do this.
+CEOP has a useful website with information about how to report images on most social media platforms, if you’re not sure how to do this.

 The Not Yours to Share website has information and example ‘cases’ you can interact with to learn more about image-based abuse.